vtex-apps/responsive-layout/docs/README.md

 ```

 Notice that you could use _any_ array of blocks as `children`, given that they are allowed by the `block` that is directly above your `responsive-layout`.

+## Customization

+No CSS Handles are available for the app customization.

 <!-- DOCS-IGNORE:start -->